 August 8, 2018

-The specific information that is relevant to this is that relating to the way in which visitors to your website behave and react.
+SEO Company advise that the specific information that is relevant to this is that relating to the way in which visitors to your website behave and react.
 This can be accessed via tools such as Google Analytics and used to assess what improvements you can make to your website to improve your users’ experiences.

 All of this is important because Google is increasingly taking account of the experience of users as measured by its algorithms when determining the ranking of websites.
 If two sites appear equal in all SEO factors, then it will be the one whose users are deemed to have a better experience that will outrank the other.